desmos-labs/primer/phase-4/update-node.md

 ```bash
 tail -100f /var/log/syslog
 ```

-## Manual update
-If you feel more comfortable into performing a manual update of your node, you can follow the [updating guide on the Desmos Docs website](https://docs.desmos.network/validators/update.html).

-If you do not want to export and migrate the chain state by yourself, you can download and use the [genesis file](https://raw.githubusercontent.com/desmos-labs/morpheus/master/genesis.json) of `morpheus-4000` directly.
-Details of the genesis file can be found at the [Morpheus Testnet repository](https://github.com/desmos-labs/morpheus).

 ## Getting the reward
 After you have updated your node, please follow the steps below to claim your reward: